Gaineyj0349/ExceptionBuddy/README.md

 	}

-This library simple gives the developer control over what happens when an uncaught exception occurs.
+This library simply gives the developer control over what happens when an uncaught exception occurs.
 The main strengths of this library is the ability to redirect to custom activity upon uncaught exception, and have the detailed and formatted exception information available in that activity to do what you wish.
+This Directive also has access to the activity context (just type context to use it)

  - 1 -
 Create a Directive class and extend the ExceptionBuddyDirective like so:

     class MyDirective extends ExceptionBuddyDirective {
     /*this class is necessary - as the super class contains all of the custom exception handling code. an instance of this class must be provided to the ExceptionBuddy builder */